 Nighthawk Scholars who show incredible leadership, community service, or Newbury spirit will also be considered for one additional merit award of $2,500.

-Associate's Degree candidates, students beginning in the spring semester, and transfer students with 24 or more college credits, are eligible for all awards except the Trustee Scholarship and Presidential Scholarship.
+Associate's Degree candidates, students beginning in the spring semester, and transfer students with 24 or more college credits, are eligible for all awards except the Presidential Scholarship.

 High school GPAs are re-calculated upon receipt of transcripts.